137ranjan/ctci/README.md

 # ctci
-This repository has solutions for problems mentioned in the book Cracking the code interview (ctci).
+This repository has solutions for problems mentioned in the book Cracking the code interview (CTCI).